Riot police move in to end Myanmar copper mine protest

 YANGON Riot police fired water cannon and tear gas on Thursday to break up a three-month protest against a vast copper mining project run by the powerful Myanmar military and its partner, a subsidiary of a Chinese arms manufacturer.

-Activists said at least 50 people had been injured and 23 were in hospital, some suffering burns after incendiary devices were hurled into their camps by police.
+Activists said at least 50 people had been injured and 23 were in hospital, some of them suffering burns after incendiary devices were hurled into their camps by the police.
 Media described the devices as "phosphorous bombs".

+It also illustrates growing resentment towards Chinese companies that have expanded in recent years across the country.

-Witnesses said truckloads of police arrived at six camps near the mine in the Sagaing region in Myanmar's northwest, where thousands have demonstrated against a $1 billion (623 million pounds) expansion of the project and what they call the unlawful confiscation of more than 7,800 acres (3,160 hectares) of land.
+Witnesses said truckloads of police arrived at six camps near the mine in the Sagaing region in Myanmar's northwest, where thousands have demonstrated against a $1 billion expansion of the project and what they call the unlawful confiscation of more than 7,800 acres (3,160 hectares) of land.

-Myo Thant, a political activist, said 22 monks were wounded in a crackdown in which some officers fired incendiary devices against protesters.
+Myo Thant, a member of the 88 Generation Students Group that long opposed military rule, who has been monitoring the situation in Monywa, said 22 monks and one other person were in hospital with injuries sustained during the police action.

+He said police had turned water cannon on the protesters and then some officers had used "these strange weapons".

 "The stuff from these canisters got caught on the clothes and bodies of the victims.
-When they shook their robes to remove this stuff, fire started."
+When they shook their robes to remove this stuff, fire started," he said.

 Land disputes are a growing problem in Myanmar.
 Protests were suppressed under a military junta in place until last year but have become more common as Thein Sein opens up the country, also known as Burma, and pushes through reforms including the right to strike.